mnlipp/Circuits-Bricks/doc/web.rst

 works around this by prefixing every request with an additional path component, thus associating each host with its own subtree.

 In some circumstances this approach is inadequate.
-The following two dispatchers provide alternatives that dispatch requests received on their channel only to a subset of the controllers in the component hierarchy.
+The following dispatcher provides an alternative that dispatch requests received on their channel only to a subset of the controllers in the component hierarchy.

 ScopeDispatcher